onionshare/onionshare/README.md

 ## Quick Start

 At the moment OnionShare is a command line program.
-It works in normal desktop GNU/Linux distributions, Tails, and Mac OS X. To get started, either git clone the onionshare repository or [download a this zip file](https://github.com/micahflee/onionshare/archive/master.zip) and extract it.
+It works in normal desktop GNU/Linux distributions, Tails, and Mac OS X. To get started, either git clone the onionshare repository or [download this zip file](https://github.com/micahflee/onionshare/archive/master.zip) and extract it.
 Open a terminal and navigate to the  onionshare directory.

 OnionShare relies on Tor.
 You need to either have a system Tor installed (`sudo apt-get install tor`), or you can open Tor Browser so that OnionShare can use the Tor server provided there.
 Start Tor, and then run `onionshare.py`, passing in the file that you want to share, like this: